CsBigDataHub/working-with-vim/pages/motions.md

 `e`
 : Forward to end of word

-`gg`
-: Top of file

-`G`
-: Bottom of file

 `fx`
-: Forward to 'x'
+: Forward to 'x' (cursor on char)

 `Fx`
+: Backward to 'x' (cursor on char)

+`tx`
+: Forward to 'x' (cursor before char)

+`Tx`
-: Backward to 'x'
+: Backward to 'x' (cursor before char)

+`;`
+: Repeat previous motion works with `f F t T`

 `_`
 : Current line (underscore)

-Practice the basic motions by just pressing the motion character, while in NORMAL mode, the cursor will move.
+Practice the basic motions by just pressing the motion character(s), while in NORMAL mode the cursor will move.
 So pressing `w` moves the cursor forward to the next word.
+You can precede any motion with a number, for example `5w` will move forward to the fifth next word.

-If you put an action first, it will perform that action on the motion.
-For example `dw` it will delete to the next word, including the space.
+When you put an action first, it will perform that action on the motion.
+For example `dw` will delete to the next word, this includes the space, not just the word.

+<span class="tip">💡</span> There are minor differences between `w` and `e`; as well as between `f` and `t`.
+The differences are around where the cursor ends up, this can make a big difference depending on the action.
+For example, `dfx` will delete forward up to and including the `x` character, whereas `dtx` will delete up to but not including the `x`.

-If you start with `v` it will highlight based on the motion in VISUAL mode, so `ve` will highlight to the end of the word.
+You can visualize the motions by starting with `v` and then the motion, it will highlight the selected area.
+See the difference between `ve` highlighting to the end of the word, to `vw` highlighting to the next word.

-<span class="tip">💡</span> If you `p` paste with something highlighted, it will replace the highlighted section.
-This is extremely helpful, since deleting an item can change what is in your register you are trying to paste.
-See [Registers](/working-with-vim/registers/) for more.

-<figure class="wp-block-video"><video controls src="https://mkaz.blog/wp-content/uploads/2019/03/copy-vis-paste.mp4"></video></figure>
+## Window Motions

+Here are a set of less commonly used window motions.
+They can be quite useful to quickly jump to different sections of the visible window.
+See help on each for exact definition and options.

+`H`
+: High, jump to top of window

+`M`
+: Middle, jump to middle of window

+`L`
+: Low, jump to bottom of window

+`zz`
+: Window is centered on line, cursor does not jump